TeeAaTeeUu/JSONway/docs/get.md

 - `round` to round a number to closest integer
 - `average` to calculate average of the numbers
  - Alias: `avg`
-- `sort` to organize list in an ascending order
+- `sort` to organize the list in ascending order
-- `reverse` to turn the direction of the list
+- `reverse` to turn around the direction of the list
 - `split` to separate a text by a given delimiter
 - takes one argument for the separator